valeriosillari/zitronenstrasse/README.md

 #### TODO

+- **PERFORMANCE**: async / defer js as external JS has some issues. check nuxt option for async external js of Google Map. set axios on map component only?

+- set new logic for fade / timer of markers at first map load? we can play with vue on/emit

 - **NO JS message**: if browser has NO-JS set ...

-- **SWITCH PAGE VIA BROWSER**: logic for reset map works if you click our navi.
-But NOT via browser arrows

-- **ERROR PAGE**: set logic for reset map (if you switch page via browser arrow 'before' and 'after')

-- **PERFORMANCE**: async / defere js as external JS has some issues. check nuxt option for async external js of Google Map.

 #### NICE TO HAVE